Directory.mount

 This method requires libfuse to be installed.
 This comes standard in many Linux distributions, but may need to be installed through your package manager.
 If you are running in a Docker environment, or under certain security restrictions, you may need to take additional steps to enable libfuse.

-For MacOS users, install FUSE-Tarrow-up-right (recommended) or macFUSEarrow-up-right.
+For MacOS users, install FUSE-T (recommended) or macFUSE.
 Windows functionality is untested at this time.

 Parameters: